aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 ### AWS KMS: Policy and Audit Hooks

-KMS also makes the Encryption Context available to use in Key Policies and Grants.
+KMS also makes the encryption context available to use in Key Policies and Grants.
 This means that you can use assertions you make about your data to control usage of your CMKs.
 Perhaps your `eu-central-1` fleet should only ever be permitted to access encrypted data for `{ shard: europe }`.
 You can write CMK policies that require `{ shard: europe }` to be asserted about all cryptographic operations, so that KMS refuses to authorize an attempt to decrypt, say, `{ shard: north-america }`.
 These options can help you secure your application and defend against both operational and security-related risks.

 Additionally, as part of the audit features that KMS provides, it logs the encryption context that was supplied with every operation.
 You can use this information to audit who was accessing what data and when, to detect anomalous call patterns, or to identify unexpected system states.

-What questions would you like to answer with CloudTrail Logs for your KMS operations?
-Encryption Context can help.
+What questions would you like to answer with CloudTrail Logs for your KMS operations? encryption context can help.

 ### The AWS Encryption SDK

 The AWS Encryption SDK includes the encryption context as a core component.
 Encryption context *may* be supplied on encrypt -- it is optional, both for the Encryption SDK and for KMS, but strongly recommended.

 The Encryption SDK writes the encryption context in the encrypted message format.
-And on decrypt, the Encryption SDK validates the Encryption Context with KMS and returns the contents to you for you to make assertions about the contents.
+And on decrypt, the Encryption SDK validates the encryption context with KMS and returns the contents to you for you to make assertions about the contents.

-Using the Encryption SDK with KMS, you can use all of KMS' policy and audit features from Encryption Context, and use the Encryption SDK to make assertions to safeguard your application.
+Using the Encryption SDK with KMS, you can use all of KMS' policy and audit features from encryption context, and use the Encryption SDK to make assertions to safeguard your application.

 ### Use in the Document Bucket